 In standard LASIK procedures and most other kinds of eye surgeries, the surgery includes a small incision.
 While this is safe and necessary in those procedures, it doesn’t happen with T-CAT.
 What does this mean?
 The cornea more easily retains its natural shape and architecture, which improves the end results.
 On top of this, fewer patients report the common side effect of dry eyes after their procedure.

 Patients with thin corneas or those who suffer from dry eyes are strong candidates for T-CAT.

 Another strong benefit of this procedure is a short recovery time.
 Many patients are able to go about their normal activities immediately following the procedure.
 This has made eye surgery easier on patients than ever before.

 The end results have spoken for themselves.
 They have exceeded other LASIK procedures by far.
 Today, T-CAT is offering patients the highest rates of excellence for LASIK surgery in Los Angeles.
 Some of the measurements for success include the highest rate of patients who see better after the procedure than they did wearing glasses or contacts before, the highest rate of results better than 20/20, and the most satisfied patients in the end.
 It’s these kinds of results that have led to us recommending T-CAT to so many of our patients looking for a minimally invasive and strongly effective route to excellent vision.

-Let us know if this information is helpful.
-Of course, we would never recommend a particular type of eye surgery without evaluating a patient first.
 If you’re ready to discover more about the best type of eye surgery for your needs, request a free consultation on our website today.